Noxid86/handbook/Benefits and Perks/Paid Time Off.md

 ## Sick Days

-Sick days are considered time off and will be reduced from your total available PTO.
+Sick days are tracked separately from paid-time-off and are governed by an accrual process.
+For each 40 hours worked within a calendar year employees accrue 1 hour of paid sick time.
+Time beyond these accrued sick hours will pull from paid-time-off.
 All sick days must be recorded as such in the company's HR system, [Zenefits](https://www.zenefits.com/).
-For extended illnesses you may use your short-term disability insurance.
+For extended illnesses (beyond 8 days) you may use your short-term disability insurance.

 ## Conference Days